RohJun/RohJun/README.md

-- 👋 Hi, I’m @RohJun
+- 👋 Hi, I’m @JunRoh
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding (JAVA, HTML, CSS,,)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+-       email: junroh96@naver.com or gmail.com
+-

 <!---
 RohJun/RohJun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.